Welcome to Miss Mulligan's Class

 Mrs Frankland, Miss Mulligan & Miss Walker

-This term we have been learning about Nicola De La Haye, the custodian of Lincoln Castle during the second battle of Lincoln in 1217.
-We explored Nicola De La Haye and her life including women in medieval England, Medieval food and Magna Carta; where we wrote our very own Magna Carta for our school.
+This term we learnt about Nicola De La Haye, the custodian of Lincoln Castle during the second battle of Lincoln in 1217.
+We explored Nicola De La Haye and her life as a woman in medieval England, Medieval food and Magna Carta; where we wrote our very own Magna Carta for our school.

 Alongside it, in our English lessons, we read the book 'The Siege of Caerlaverock' which is based on the true story of King Edward 1st's attack on Caerlaverock Castle in Scotland as part of the Scottish wars of independence in the late 13th and early 14th centuries.
 We wrote a newspaper report based on one part of the book and you can see a couple of examples below, I think you will agree that they are fantastic!

 In art we explored what stained glass windows are, why churches in the middle ages had them and how glass is made.
 We then made our own stained glass window from laminating pouches and glass pens some of which are pictured below.